How to negotiate an offer when a company doesn't negotiate

 Ensuring the offer is fair

 Just because a company does not negotiate offers does not mean the offer is market rate.
-Always check your offer against the latest, verified compensation benchmarks.
+Always check your offer against the latest, accurate compensation benchmarks.
 FairComp offers a free pay analysis where you can compare your compensation or offer to the market rate for your role at your level (and the levels right above you).

 FairComp can also help you in the negotiation process with our AI-powered negotiation coach trained on thousands of actual compensation negotiations.